katcipis/sophia/notes/books/hackers-and-painters.md

 ## Hackers and Painters

 This is a chapter that I identified myself a lot, there was a lot of talk about how computer science is a bad name because it forces hackers to think they must be scientists.

 Why would science be bad ?
 It is not bad, but it implies research.
 Research must be novel.
-But beautiful code does not need to be novel, it can be a clever hack on something that already exists or a merge of concepts.
+But beautiful code does not need to be novel, it can be a clever hack on something that already exists or a merge of existing concepts.

-Usually this would no be admissible as science research, but it is serious hacking and can be pretty useful to people.
+Usually this would not be admissible as science research, but it is serious hacking and can be pretty useful to people.

 This is not mentioned on the book, but Golang seems to be a good example of cool hacking.
 There is no novel concept on the language, it is just a blend of old concepts, implemented with simplicity in mind, beautiful simple code.
 It would never be admissible as research, but it is very useful and a well crafted tool for hackers.

-Also this science think makes you think you should now more theory, and this bites me deeply, because I also always felt that.
+Also this science thing makes you think you should know more theory, and this bites me deeply, because I also always felt that.

 You feel dumb by not remembering all that glorious theory that you studied on colleague.
-He uses a metaphor that hackers must know theory just as much painters need to know paint chemistry.
+He uses a metaphor that hackers must know theory just as much painters need to know paint chemistry (you can't be ignorant about it but you don't need to master it either).

-He talks about how languages are a way to express itself, to start filling the blank canvas, this makes sense, since the term "language" makes it pretty clear that you are trying to express something :-).
+He talks about how languages are a way to express itself, to start filling the blank canvas, this makes sense, since the term "language" makes it pretty clear that you are trying to express something, to convey an idea.

 Another cool concept described is the idea of programming as sketching, I identify myself a lot with that.
 You learn by doing, and you do a lot of sketches, throwing stuff away, before you get something good out of it.
-Again this is very similar to the work of a painter, or an architect drawing a project...not to a scientist (using math stuff always makes you look smarter :P).
+Again this is very similar to the work of a painter, or an architect drawing a project, it will be similar to almost all human activities that involves a creative process.

 ## Mind the Gap